Cheryl Burton

 Cheryl Annette Burton (born December 25, 1962) is an American news anchor who has been working for WLS–TV, an American Broadcasting Company-owned and operated television station in Chicago, Illinois, since 1992.
-Burton anchors the station's 5 p.m. and 10 p.m. newscast alongside Alan Krashesky and formerly anchored for the 7pm newscast on WCIU-TV alongside Hosea Sanders.
-She also currently anchors the digital 7 p.m. newscast alongside Rob Elgas.
+Burton anchors the station's 5 p.m. and 10 p.m. newscast alongside Ravi Baichwal and Rob Elgas.
+She formerly anchored for the 7pm newscast on WCIU-TV alongside Hosea Sanders.
+She also currently anchors the digital 6:30 p.m. newscast alongside Rob Elgas.

 Biography

 Early life and education

-Burton was born at Provident Hospital in Chicago, The fourth of five children to Hattie, a Chicago Public Schools teacher and Simpson Burton, a U.S. Air Force veteran.
-For high school, Burton attended and graduated from Lindblom Technical High School (now known Lindblom Math & Science Academy) in 1980.
-Burton graduated from the University of Illinois at Champaign-Urbana where she received her B.S. in Psychology and Biology.
+Burton was born at Provident Hospital in Chicago, the fourth of five children to Hattie, a Chicago Public Schools teacher and Simpson Burton, a U.S. Air Force veteran.
+For high school, Burton attended and graduated from Lindblom Technical High School (now known as Lindblom Math & Science Academy) in 1980.
+Burton graduated from the University of Illinois Urbana-Champaign where she received her B.S. in Psychology and Biology.
 She is a member of Delta Sigma Theta Sorority.
-In 2007, she was the first alumnus inducted into the school's hall of fame.
+In 2007, she was the first alumna inducted into the school's hall of fame.

 Professional career

 Prior to Burton beginning her career in broadcasting, she was on television on Romper Room, as a contestant on Star Search, and hosted an hour long cable TV show called Simply Elegant.
 Burton's broadcasting career began in 1989 at WGN-TV in Chicago where she co-anchored "MBR: The Minority Business Report", a nationally syndicated weekly series.
 In 1990, she moved to Peoria, Illinois, where she worked as a reporter at WMBD-TV.
 From 1990 to 1992, she was an anchor at KWCH-DT in Wichita, Kansas.
-Burton joined WLS-TV in 1992 as weekend co-anchor/reporter.
+Burton joined WLS-TV in 1992 as a weekend co-anchor/reporter.
 In 2003, she was promoted to 5 p.m. weekday co-anchor and 10 p.m. contributing anchor with Ron Magers and Kathy Brock.
 In addition to being on television, Burton was a cheerleader.
 She was part of the Chicago Honey Bears cheerleading squad for the Chicago Bears for three seasons from 1983-1986.
-On June 12, 2018, WLS-TV announced that Burton will replace retiring anchor Kathy Brock as the 10pm anchor alongside Alan Krashesky.
+On June 12, 2018, WLS-TV announced that Burton would replace retiring anchor Kathy Brock as the 10pm anchor alongside Alan Krashesky.
 Burton anchored the 5pm show and 7pm show on WCIU-TV until it was discontinued in 2019.
-Due a comment by Mark Giangreco, Cheryl complained to management which led to his termination.
+Due to a comment by Mark Giangreco, Cheryl complained to management which led to his termination.